Spu7Nix/SPWN-language/README.md

 ## Using SPWN

+### Please notice: SPWN doesn't have a Graphical User Interface, which means you can't launch it like any other program.
+You need to use your terminal.

 ### SPWN Playground

 SPWN Playground is a SPWN compiler built into your browser.
 You can use it to [try out SPWN](https://spu7nix.net/spwn/try/) before you decide to install it.